 To illustrate, if someone’s spouse has passed away due to injuries caused by negligence, it could be that the deceased was the main breadwinner in the family.
 Their death is likely to reduce the household income and could make it difficult for the surviving dependents to cover things like utility and food bills.
 Compensation could assist them in covering these costs and more.

-You have a right to compensation following the death of a loved one following a fatal accident that was caused by a breach of duty of care.
+You have a right to claim fatal accident compensation following the death of a loved one that was caused by a breach of duty of care.
 See if you could start your claim today by getting in touch with our advisors.

 You may be wondering, “how much fatal accident compensation could I claim?”.
 This section will aim to answer this question.